BorklerCanCode/ex250307a/hash_matcher/README.md

 This utility can be used to test for lineup, build deviants/devations, corrupted or even compromised systems.

 Later versions can pass signals to the system to initiate emergency action based on the severity of the issue, especially in conjuction with a blacklist (wip).
+Blacklist functionality can be extended to identifying .deb packages via release file's sha, making lineup review a single action.

 ## Building the application